 Search our site

-We are conducting a research study about Kentucky community stakeholder knowledge of overdose, the overdose medication naloxone (also called Narcan), and willingness to assist in an overdose.
-You are being asked to participate because you are a member or affiliate of the group People Advocating Recovery.
+PAR recently conducted a research study along with the University of Kentucky regarding community stakeholder knowledge of overdose, the overdose medication naloxone (also called Narcan), and willingness to assist in an overdose.
+You can access the full results here.

 Rally in support of the restoration of voting rights will take place in the state Capitol on Thursday, February 26th from 1 to 2 pm.

 In most states, after people serve their time, they get their voting rights back automatically.
 In Kentucky, even a class D felony is enough to lose someone their voting rights forever unless they can get a pardon straight from the governor.
 Kentucky is one of the four most difficult states for a former felon to get their voting rights back.
 Only a small handful of states (Virginia, Florida, and Iowa) have as difficult a process.